Ndubuisi Francis in Abuja

-The Securities and Exchange Commission (SEC) has urged capital market operators to make use of the Commission’s whistle blowing policy and report any infraction in the market for immediate actions.
+Securities and Exchange Commission (SEC) has urged capital market operators to make use of the commission’s whistle-blowing policy and report any infraction in the market for immediate actions.

-The acting Director General of the SEC, Ms. Mary Uduk, who made the call, also assured investors that the Commission is committed to ensuring that suspicious transactions are not allowed in the market.
+SEC Acting Director General, Ms. Mary Uduk, who made the call, also assured investors that the commission is committed to ensuring that suspicious transactions are not allowed in the market.

-Reacting to questions during the two-day international capital market conference, organised by the commission in collaboration with the Department of Finance, University of Lagos, Uduk lamented that the private placement bubble happened with the connivance of many market operators who encouraged issuers to take advantage of loopholes in the relevant investment laws at the time
+Reacting to questions during a two-day international capital market conference organised by the commission in collaboration with the Department of Finance, University of Lagos, Uduk lamented that the private placement bubble happened with the connivance of many market operators who encouraged issuers to take advantage of loopholes in the relevant investment laws at the time

-A statement issued by the commission’s spokesperson, Efe Ebelo, said Uduk recalled several efforts and appeals to such issuers, to list their shares without success, stressing that market operators encouraged private placements knowing that the law did not allow the SEC to regulate private companies.
+SEC, in a statement by the its spokesperson, Efe Ebelo, said Uduk recalled several efforts and appeals to such issuers, to list their shares without success, stressing that market operators encouraged private placements knowing that the law did not allow the SEC to regulate private companies.

 “Anyone that is caught engaging in any activity that is against the laid down rules, be rest assured that such an operator will be made to face the full wrath of the law,” she said.

 She lamented a situation where many private companies took advantage of gaps in Nigerian laws, especially between 2007 and 2008 to defraud many investors, by embarking on private placements, with promises to list the shares for trading on the Nigerian Stock Exchange (NSE), when in reality they had no such intention.